Mister-Hope/slimsearch/README.md

 [![npm downloads](https://img.shields.io/npm/dw/minisearch)](https://www.npmjs.com/package/minisearch)
 [![types](https://img.shields.io/npm/types/minisearch)](https://lucaong.github.io/minisearch/classes/_minisearch_.minisearch.html)

-`MiniSearch` is a tiny but powerful in-memory fulltext search engine written in JavaScript.
+`MiniSearch` is a tiny but powerful in-memory full-text search engine written in JavaScript.
 It is respectful of resources, and it can comfortably run both in Node and in the browser.